-- is made either explicitly or implicitly a term or condition of employment, academic status, receipt of University services, participation in University activities and programs, or affects the measure of a student's academic performance; - is used as the basis for a decision affecting employment, academic status, receipt of services, participation in University activities and programs, or the measure of a student's academic performance; - unreasonably interferes with an individual's access to educational or employment opportunities or benefits; or - is severe, pervasive, and objectively offensive enough to create a hostile environment.
+- is made either explicitly or implicitly a term or condition of employment, academic status, receipt of University services, participation in University activities and programs, or affects the measure of a student's academic performance; - is used as the basis for a decision affecting employment, academic status, receipt of services, participation in University activities and programs, or the measure of a student's academic performance; - denies, interferes with, or limits an individual's ability to participate in or benefit from opportunities, university programs, or activities; or - is severe, pervasive, and objectively offensive enough to create a hostile environment.

-Violations of this Policy may result in the imposition of sanctions up to and including dismissal or expulsion, as determined by the appropriate officials at the University.
+Violations of this Policy may result in the imposition of sanctions up to and including dismissal or expulsion, as determined by the appropriate officials at the University, in accordance with applicable laws and University regulations, policies, procedures, and collective bargaining agreements.